 - The North Umpqua Trail is best ridden in spring, summer and fall.
-During summer and early fall, riders should check for wildfire activity before hitting the road, and be aware the season brings high temperature and wasps.
+During summer and early fall, riders should check for wildfire activity and trail closures before hitting the road, and be aware the season brings high temperature and wasps.

 - The trail has 13 trailheads and many campgrounds to choose from, which should be booked in advance.
 Most campgrounds have vault toilets and no showers, and some do not have drinking water.

 - Trailheads are located along OR-138.
 The east end of the trail can be accessed from US-97 and the west end from I-5.
 Always check your route on TripCheck.com before hitting the road.

 - Carry tools, spare tires, and extra food and water, and be prepared for ticks and poison oak along the trail (e.g., some folks wear long sleeves and others wash every day with a special poison-oak soap).